 Total Sales: NA

 Aston Martin makes some of the most beautiful high-performance sports cars on the market, but they don’t make very many of them.
-Although the company does not release sales data for individual models, we did learn that the Vantage is the brand’s best-seller.
-The Vantage name has been around for more than 50 years; however, the current sports car wearing the name was introduced a few years ago.
+Despite the company not releasing sales data for individual models, we did learn that Vantage is the brand’s best-seller.
+The Vantage name has been around for more than 50 years, although the current sports car wearing the name was introduced a few years ago.
 Powering the Vantage is a 4.0-liter twin-turbo V8 engine producing 503 horsepower teamed with an 8-speed automatic transmission — enough power to sprint from zero to 60 mph in 3.5 seconds with a top speed approaching 200 mph.
 Last year Aston introduced a limited-edition Vantage AMR that puts a 7-speed manual gearbox into this powerful sports car.

-Total Sales: 67,516
+Total Sales: 50,435

 Bentley Continental GT